-LIPP is not intended to cover most judicial clerkships, since graduates who serve as clerks usually proceed immediately to higher-paying positions.* Graduates moving into non-LIPP eligible positions may consult with the LIPP office regarding alternative repayment options.
-However, graduates who take clerkships and intend to take a position via which they will maintain their LIPP eligibility after the clerkship is completed are eligible with the following provisions:
+LIPP is not intended to cover most judicial clerkships, since graduates who serve as clerks usually proceed immediately to higher-paying positions.* Graduates moving into non-LIPP eligible positions after a clerkship may consult with the LIPP office regarding alternative repayment options such as forbearance and extended payment plans.
+However, graduates who take clerkships and intend to take a position through which they will maintain their LIPP eligibility after the clerkship is completed are eligible with the following provisions:

 - LIPP will provide clerkship loans during the period of the clerkship to cover any difference between the educational loan payments due in that year that qualify for LIPP coverage and the repayments required under LIPP.

-Should a graduate fail to maintain eligibility for LIPP assistance, for any reason, the LIPP clerkship loan will become immediately repayable with interest compounded (at the rate then used by HLS for market loans) over the clerkship year capitalized.
-In addition, a finance charge will be added to the principal amount, before compounding, of $250 or 10% of the principal, whichever is higher.
+The amount due will become immediately repayable and converted to a loan with interest compounded (at the rate then used by HLS for market loans) over the clerkship period capitalized.
+In addition, a finance charge will be added to the repayment amount, before compounding, of $250 or 10% of the repayment amount, whichever is higher.
 This loan is not eligible for future LIPP assistance and is repayable over 10 years.